Revised, June, 2018

 Asparagus is a high-value, labor-intensive perennial vegetable.
 It is an early season crop that lends itself well to small-scale and part-time farming operations as well as direct-to-consumer retail marketers when combined with other crops.
-U.S. annual per capita consumption of fresh asparagus has been increasing in recent years to 1.5 pounds in 2015.
+U.S. annual per capita consumption of fresh asparagus has been increasing in recent years to nearly 1.6 pounds in 2017.
 It is a low calorie, nutritious vegetable that is high in iron, fiber, and vitamins C and A; one cup of asparagus contains 3 grams of protein.

 Most of the asparagus harvested in the United States is sold as fresh.
 It is traditionally sold in pyramid crates packed with 1.5- to 2.5-pound bunches held with a rubber band.
 Several marketing alternatives are available to the asparagus grower: wholesale marketing, produce auctions, cooperatives, local retailers, roadside stands, and pick-your-own operations.